Famoto/InvoiceKrab/mappings/README.md

 Rules:

-- The literal must parse under the node's `type` (E061) — a typo'd URN, a lower-case currency code, or a malformed date fails the build instead of surfacing in emitted documents.
-These are shape checks only (digits and separators in the right places), not semantic validation — no ISO 4217 table, no calendar arithmetic.
+- The literal must parse under the node's `type` (E061) — a typo'd URN, a The literal must satisfy the node's documented type checks (E061); malformed shapes fail the build instead of surfacing in emitted documents.
+These are shape checks only (digits and
 - Not valid on a collection node (E060).
 - Cannot be combined with `fallbacks`, `multiple`, `adapter`, or `normalize` (E062): the constant is emitted verbatim on write, so read-side collapse and